deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 > </details>

-> This table presents the results of supervised fine-tuning (SFT) experiments on different combinations of training data (format alignment, direct responses, and CoT responses) and their impact on both direct and chain-of-thought (CoT) prediction performance.
+> This table presents the results of supervised fine-tuning (SFT) experiments using different combinations of data (format alignment only, direct responses only, CoT responses only, and both direct and CoT responses) and demonstrates that combining CoT and direct responses during training yields the best performance.

 {{< table-caption >}}